 The trial judge concluded the testator’s home, garage, and personal property located within them should be given to the daughters.

 The court outlined the four fundamental principles that govern the interpretation of a will.
 It listed them as follows:

 “First, a will must be interpreted to give effect to the intention of the testator.
 No other principle is more important than this one.

 Second, a court must read the entire will, just the same way an adjudicator interpreting a contract or a statute must read the whole contract or statute.

 Third, a court must assume that the testator intended the words in the will to have their ordinary meaning in the absence of a compelling reason not to do so.

 Fourth, a court may canvas extrinsic evidence to ascertain the testator’s intention.”

 In looking at the fourth factor, the court determined that the testator thought of his garage as his home and that his intention was to give his daughters the contents of it.

 Estate disputes can be complicated, emotionally charged, and lengthy affairs.
 Legal disputes can be costly, depleting the financial health of an estate.
-At Arbesman Hamilton LLP we work to resolve legal disputes through out-of-court settlements, mediations, and other forms of alternative dispute resolution.
+At NULaw we work to resolve legal disputes through out-of-court settlements, mediations, and other forms of alternative dispute resolution.
 However, we are ready to represent our clients in court should litigation become necessary.
 We understand that each case has unique issues and we work with our clients to address those through our personalized and focused approach.
 Please call us at 416-481-5604 or reach us online to schedule a consultation today.